Millers Acre or Taha o te Awa

 The view, on the left is taken from the Post Office tower, some time after the opening of the State Cinema in 1936 and the sale of Miller's timber yard to Nelson City Council in 1937.
 The Miller family home at 41 Halifax Street can be seen adjacent to the cleared yard.
 Frances Miller, widow of Andrew, was still in residence at this time.
 The houses to the left belonged to the Greenslade family, former owners of the tannery which operated from the large building at the rear, part of which still stands today.

 This information was produced for a Nelson City Council Heritage Panel, 2006, text by Janet Bathgate.
-Updated 2011
+Updated 2011 and 2021

 Sources used in this story